PoisotLab/ms_betacov_mapping/README.md

 home to known bat hosts of multiple betacoronavirus subgenera, including nobecoviruses, sarbecoviruses, and merbecoviruses [@Ruiz-Aravena2022EcoEvo]).

-![**Bat and betacoronavirus biogeographic regions.** Phylogeography of bats (top) and viruses (bottom) is categorized based on analysis of bat distributions paired with bat or virus phylogeny.
+![**Bat and betacoronavirus biogeographic regions.** Phylogeography of bats (top) and viruses (bottom) is categorized based on an analysis of bat distributions, paired with bat or virus phylogeny.
 The different colors show tendencies to separate alongside the first two components of a PCoA.
-Note that the PCoA for the bats and viruses are independent, and so cannot be compared directly -- that being said, the regions can be compared across maps.](figures/combined_biogeo.png){#fig:biogeo}
+Note that the PCoA for the bats and viruses are independent, and so cannot be compared directly -- that being said, the fact that different regions cluster in the same way across maps be directly compared.](figures/combined_biogeo.png){#fig:biogeo}

 Overall, these results suggest that the boundaries of bat and betacoronavirus biogeographic regions are broadly consistent at a global scale; perfect matching